rodrigotamura/go-barber-web/README.md

 ![Notification created](./img/notification-created.png)

-So, by `created_at` we will calc how long the notification was created.
+So, by `created_at` we will calculate how long the notification was created.

-In order to make this calc, let's install a new lib:
+In order to make this calculate, let's install a new lib:

 `$ yarn add date-fns@next` (@next means more recent version)